 – Local vHDD2 Data: 8 GB

 - Select your preferred installation media for the virtual application (OVF or OVA).
-To use the OVF, copy the location URL to your clipboard or active memory.
-To use the OVA, download the OVA file to your local system or a shared storage acessible from vCenter.
+To use the OVF, copy the location URL to your clipboard or active memory and use it within VMware vCenter to import a new Virtual Appliance.
+To use the OVA, download the OVA file to your local system or a shared storage accessible from vCenter.

 - Proceed with vSphere Client prompts to complete the installation.

-- If you wish to use Static IP Addresses, please specify the Static IP Address, Router, and Default Gateway while importing the appliance from within vCenter
+- If you wish to use a Static IP Addresses, please specify the Default Gateway, DNS, Static IP Address, and network mask for the appliance from withing vCenter

 Configure the Observer Virtual Appliance